 1828 Dec 1 – Burglaries and robberies had become so numerous that on this day 160 inhabitants formed themselves into a body of nightwatchmen.
 But on the same night combustibles were placed against several houses and the windows broken.

-1829 April 6 – It is believed that on this day the first child was born in St Leonards, a girl named Emma, at 13 Marina.
+1829 April 6 – On this day the first child was born in St Leonards, a girl named Emma, at 13 Marina.

 1829 June 22 – Opening of Cavendish Place infants school, off Croft Road, the first infants school in Hastings.
 It was for children aged 2-7 years, who had to have short hair, and ‘neat and clean’ clothes.
 It cost twopence a week, paid on Monday mornings.
 The building still exists.